Neutron lifetime and dark decay of the neutron and hydrogen

 In particular, one can envisage a situation when $m_{u'} > m_u$ but $m_{d'} < m_d$ and $m_{e'} < m_e$.
-Let us take e.g. the simple example when $v'_1 \simeq 2 v_1$ but $v'_2 \simeq v_2/2$.
-Given that the Yukawa coupling constants in two sectors are the same, for the reference masses or our light quarks $m_u\simeq 2$~MeV and $m_d\simeq 4$ MeV, the mirror light quarks masses are just inverted as $m'_u\simeq 4$~MeV and $m'_d\simeq 2$ MeV, while for the electrons we have $m'_e \simeq m_e/2$.
+Let us take e.g. a simple example when $v'_1 \simeq 2 v_1$ but $v'_2 \simeq v_2/2$.
+Given that the Yukawa coupling constants in two sectors are the same, for the reference masses or our light quarks $m_u\simeq 2$~MeV and $m_d\simeq 4$ MeV, the mirror light quarks masses are just inverted, $m'_u\simeq 4$~MeV and $m'_d\simeq 2$ MeV, while for the electrons we have $m'_e \simeq m_e/2$.
 Therefore, it could occur pretty naturally that the mirror neutron and proton have masses different from their ordinary twins by a MeV or so, but to different sides arranged as $m'_p > m_n > m'_n > m_p$.
-Namely, if $m_{p'} > m_{n'} + m_{e'}$, then free M proton $p'$ would be unstable so that mirror world would contain no hydrogen, however mirror neutron $n'$ would be stable representing self-scattering dark matter with just a perfect ratio of cross-section over mass, $\sigma/m_n \sim 1$ bn/GeV.
+Namely, if $m_{p'} > m_{n'} + m_{e'}$, then free M proton $p'$ would be unstable so that mirror world would contain no hydrogen.
+However mirror neutron $n'$ would be stable and thus represent a self-scattering dark matter with just a perfect cross-section over mass ratio, $\sigma/m_n \sim 1$ bn/GeV.
 In the following we consider this case as a reference model.
 In other possible situation when $\vert m_{p'} - m_{n'} \vert < m_{e'}$, both $p'$ and $n'$ will be stable and one would have dark matter in two forms, self scattering component $n'$ and dissipative components in the form of mirror hydrogen H$'$ and helium He$'$.